Skip to main content

 Planned patterns

-The patterns that need to be addressed across agencies are documented in this overview on Github.
-The main group for pattern collaboration prioritizes which patterns to work on and initiates working groups.
-If you have suggestions for other patterns, you are welcome to create a new discussion thread.
-We also appreciate all insights shared in the various topic threads for each pattern.
+The main group for the pattern collaboration prioritises which patterns to work on and initiates working groups as needed.
+If you have suggestions for additional patterns, you are welcome to start a new discussion thread.